Manage your risk

 - If you are going to be out of cell range, check out a satellite phone from Tom Koos (or the Geological Sciences office, if you are part of GS).
 If you are really going to be off the beaten path, we have Personal Locator Beacons available for check out.

-- Note who on the trip has first aid training (acquire this information from the SES emergency contact/medical form).
+- Note who on the trip has first aid training (acquire this information from the Stanford EARTH emergency contact/medical form).

 - Familiarize yourself before leaving with the locations of hospitals and medical facilities.

 - Know the risks associated with your destination and have a contingency plan in case of injury!

 - Communicate risks to all participants and remind them to bring proof of medical insurance.

 - Make sure participants are informed about what to expect on the trip, what to bring, what is required of them academically, and how they should conduct themselves.
 Stanford students, faculty and staff are expected to abide by the Honor Code and Fundamental Standard, and Sexual Harassment Policy, and undergraduates must abide by the University Alcohol Policy at all times.

 - Collect emergency contact information and liability waivers from all participants, including faculty and TAs.
 It is also recommended that you collect medical history information (same form as emergency contact) however you cannot require participants to disclose their medical information and any forms containing personal information must be kept in a sealed envelope during the trip and destroyed once you return home.

 - Whenever possible, have participants work in pairs or teams.
 If it is necessary to split up make sure a contingency plan is developed in case of emergency.

 - Drivers must complete the Stanford Earth vehicle training to drive Stanford Earth vehicles.